-I’m a Medic is an online public engagement activity that gets people in healthcare talking to school students.
+I’m a Medic is an online public engagement activity that gets people in a wide variety of healthcare roles talking to school students.
 Students become more enthused about a career in the NHS, and begin to see it more as something for them.

 It’s an exciting and accessible way to speak with young people about working in the NHS.
 Everything happens online so it’s easy for you and your colleagues to be involved right from your desks and at times that suit your schedule.
 Find out more